Quantum physics in simple terms

 Les forces fondamentales : gravité, électromagnétisme et plus

 IN BRIEF Four fundamental forces: gravitational force, electromagnetic force, strong nuclear force, weak nuclear force.
 Gravity: attraction of all masses, the weakest force.
 Electromagnetism: framework force of matter and responsible for interactions between electric charges.
-Strong nuclear force: keeps protons and neutrons bound in the atomic nucleus.
+Strong nuclear force: holds protons and neutrons bound in the atomic nucleus.
 Weak nuclear force: involved in certain forms of … Read more

 What is an atom? structure and properties